-Any parent of a special-needs child knows how useful government benefits such as Medicaid, Supplemental Security Income or housing assistance could be in contributing to treatment and care costs.
-In order to qualify for these benefits, a parent must verify their income is below a certain amount by passing a stringent assets test.
-It is important to note that an inheritance left to a special-needs child which places them even one dollar over the eligibility threshold could disqualify them from receiving benefits.
+Any parent of a special-needs child knows how useful New York State benefits such as Medicaid, Supplemental Security Income (SSI), or housing assistance could be in contributing to treatment and care costs.
+Parents can qualify for these benefits by verifying that their annual income is below a certain amount and passing a stringent assets test.

-A common misconception is that the best way to qualify for these government programs is to disinherit your child in order to separate them from your assets.
-Although disinheritance does accomplish the goal of maintaining eligibility for benefits, it is not an optimal plan because SSI or Medicaid income alone is not enough to support a child with special-needs for the duration of their life.
+A common misconception is that the best way to qualify for these government programs is to disinherit your child.
+Sure, disinheritance can maintain eligibility.
+But is SSI or Medicaid income alone sufficient to support a child with special needs for the rest of their life?
+Not likely.

 So, how does a parent leave money for special-needs care without preventing their child from receiving government aid?
 The answer lies with a special needs trust.

 A special needs trust —also known as a supplemental needs trust in New York— is like a basket that holds assets for your special-needs child’s benefit without making the child the actual owner of the assets.
 Therefore, your loved one will not have to report these assets when they apply for government benefits.
 You can learn more about trusts generally in this article.

 Initially, the parent has the duty to cover various costs associated with raising a special-needs child.
 But, in the event that the parent suffers cognitive decline, disability, or death, an appointed trustee takes over the duty and directs the funds to cover the child’s expenses.